Private Pregnancy Care - Costs

-During the pregnancy, you will likely experience out of pocket expenses for tests (eg. NIPT, routine pathology) and ultrasound scans.
+During the pregnancy, you will likely experience other out of pocket expenses for tests (eg. NIPT, routine pathology) and ultrasound scans.
 None of these are within my control.

 A paediatrician will make sure all is well with your baby and may charge out of pocket expenses not covered by the fund.

 If you have an epidural or caesarean the anaesthetist may also charge out of pocket expenses.

-There may also be a fee from a surgical assistant, but I rarely need an assistant.
+There may also be a fee from a surgical assistant, but I rarely use or need an assistant.
 If you need blood tests in the hospital there may also be out of pockets (I make every effort to avoid ordering unnecessary tests).

-These other providers are not under Dr Bells control.
-Some are provided by the 'on call' service so it can be difficult to predict the out of pocket accurately.
+These other providers are not under Dr Bells control and some are provided by the 'on call' service so it can be difficult to predict the out of pocket accurately.

 However, I am aware that unexpected significant out of pocket expenses is a live issue.
 I (and my obstetric colleagues) are aware that this is a real issue and are actively taking steps to ensure you are not charged excessively and can have informed financial consent before attending hospital.